Keysborough South Maintenance Levy

 From 2011-12, all revenue received has being placed in the Keysborough Maintenance Levy Reserve Fund.

-There are approximately 4,280 allotments that are currently paying the $350 levy, raising revenue of $1.50 million per annum (2019-20 Budget).
-It is unknown what the final amount of assessments will be when the developments are fully completed, but it is expected that this revenue will grow to approximately $1.54 million (4400 allotments).
+There are approximately 4,560 allotments that are currently paying the $350 levy, raising revenue of $1.6 million per annum.
+It is unknown what the final amount of assessments will be when the developments are fully completed, but it is expected that this revenue will now plateau as development is reaching its maturity.

 As previous stages continue to be handed back to Council to maintain, it is likely in coming years that expenditure will exceed revenue and the reserve will start to diminish.